Ravbug/sdl3-sample/README.md

 ## SDL3 App From Source Minimal Example
-This is a minimal example for building and using SDL3 from source using C++ and CMake.
+This is a minimal example for building and using SDL3 and SDL_ttf_ from source using C++ and CMake.
 It also demonstrates setting up things like macOS/iOS bundles.
 See [src/main.cpp](src/main.cpp) for the code.